HCL-TECH-SOFTWARE/domino-backup/docs/backup-providers/veeam/install.md

 ### Create SSH key for notes user

-Login with the `notes` user and run the following command to create a modern EC25519 key.
+Login with the `notes` user and run the following command to create a ED25519 key.
 The key will be used for SSH connections from Linux to the OpenSSH server installed on the Veeam server.

 ```